-Also note that, in general, the terminology adopted in a specific application, is guided by the RL method and framework used in that application; see e.g., the similarity between terms used in JITAIs and MABs such as ``contextual variables'' and ``context'' (i.e., the state of the environment).
-Both contextual and tailoring variables represent the set of baseline and time-varying information that is used to personalize the decision-making.
-Alternative terms such as covariates or features (that we use with a slightly different meaning, as we discuss in Section \ref{Sec: LinUCB}) are also common.
-We anticipate that most (if not all) of the methods for constructing JITAIs would generally belong to the MAB class, although the applied literature commonly refers to it with the generic ``reinforcement learning'' name~\citep[see e.g.,][]{yom2017encouraging,liao2020personalized,figueroa2020guidelines}.
-In DTRs, the prevalent class of methods is full-RL, followed by MDP-RL proposed specifically for indefinite-horizon (e.g. EHR-based) DTR problems.
-In fact, the underlying theory of DTRs, characterized by potential delayed and/or carry-over effects of treatment over time, and the importance of the evolving history of a patient for predicting future outcomes, requires an accurate consideration of information from previous stages.
-Generally, the meaningful relationship between the different variables of a patient's history does not allow simplifying or ignoring the (state-)transition rules, making full-RL (and exceptionally MDP-RL) the ideal option.
-On the other hand, the behavioral theory of a momentary effect of an intervention on the proximal outcome (underlying mHealth applications), makes MAB a more suitable framework compared to full-RL and MDP-RL in this setting.
-In addition, the reduced computational burden from carrying through all the historical information, allows MAB strategies to be applied on a continuous-time basis, e.g., every hour, and efficiently construct JITAIs.
+We anticipate that most (if not all) of the methods to construct JITAIs would generally belong to the MAB class, although the applied literature commonly refers to it with the generic `reinforcement learning' name (see e.g.,~\cite{yom2017encouraging,liao2020personalized,figueroa2020guidelines}).
+In DTRs, the predominant class of methods is full-RL, followed by MDP-RL proposed specifically for indefinite-horizon (e.g., EHR-based) DTR problems.
+In fact, the underlying theory of DTRs--characterized by potential delayed or carried-over effects of treatment over time--and the importance of the evolving history of a patient for predicting future outcomes requires accurate consideration of information from previous time points.
+Generally, the meaningful relationship between the different variables of a patient's history does not allow simplifying or ignoring the (state-)transition rules, making full-RL (and occasionally MDP-RL) the ideal option.
+On the other hand, the behavioral theory of a momentary effect of an intervention on the proximal outcome makes MABs a suitable framework in mHealth settings.
+In addition, the reduced computational burden from carrying through all the historical information allows MAB strategies to be applied continuously in time, e.g., every hour, and efficiently construct JITAIs.